-How to Have Patience Every Day
+How to Be More Patient Every Day

-For obvious reasons, the character trait is on the decline.
-(Face it: Patience is on the endangered species list as far as virtues go.)
-With entire seasons of TV shows available at once on Netflix and burning questions resolved in seconds, thanks to ever present smartphones, Americans have entered an era of hyperconnectivity, according to a 2012 report by the Pew Research Center.
-Among its negative effects: "a need for instant gratification and a loss of patience,” notes the report.
-A study conducted by the University of Massachusetts at Amherst in 2012 found that roughly a quarter of Internet users abandon an online video if it takes more than five seconds to load, and half jump ship after 10 seconds.
+For obvious reasons, this character trait is on the decline—patience is practically on the endangered species list as far as virtues go.
+With entire TV series available at once on streaming services and burning questions resolved in seconds via search engine, we clearly live in an era of hyperconnectivity.
+Among its negative effects: "a need for instant gratification and a loss of patience," according to a 2012 report by the Pew Research Center.
+Another 2012 study conducted by the University of Massachusetts at Amherst found that roughly a quarter of Internet users abandon an online video if it takes more than five seconds to load, and half jump ship after 10 seconds.
 And that was a decade ago.
-And our ability to wait isn't much better in other segments of our lives.
+And our ability to wait isn't much better in other areas of our lives.
 Just sit in a traffic jam for a few minutes and count how many honking horns you hear.
 (One survey conducted by One Poll on 2,000 British adults in 2019 found that the average respondent gets irritated if the traffic lights don't change after 25 seconds.)

 Mastering patience—and showing self-control, a quality that's in the same immediate family—makes you a more engaged, confident, and even healthier member of society.
 A 2004 study published in The Journal of Personality found that the capacity to exercise self-control correlates with high self-esteem, better grades, and better interpersonal skills.

-"Many people speak about patience as if it were some sort of commodity," says Allan Lokos, the founder of the Community Meditation Center, in New York City, and the author of Patience: The Art of Peaceful Living ($15, amazon.com).
-“We say, 'I'm running out of patience' or 'I'm losing my patience.'
+"Many people speak about patience as if it were some sort of commodity," says Allan Lokos, founder of the Community Meditation Center, in New York City, and author of Patience: The Art of Peaceful Living.
+"We say, 'I'm running out of patience' or 'I'm losing my patience.'
 But that's not really accurate.
 Patience and impatience are feelings."
 In other words, you don't start the day with a full tank that's steadily depleted until you're running on patience fumes.
 Instead, the trait is a mixture of "persistence, acceptance, and calmness," says M.J.
 Ryan, an executive coach and the author of The Power of Patience.
-"When people with these three qualities find that something is not going their way, they can keep on keeping on."
+"When people with these three qualities find that something isn't going their way, they can keep on keeping on."